 - 4.1 Oversight of partnerships and School-based collaborative provision is delegated to the Academic Partnerships Sub-Committee (AcaPSC) and to School Academic Standards and Quality Committees (SASQCs).
 AcaPSC does not have oversight of all types of partnership arrangements; only articulation and distance delivery arrangements fall within the remit of AcaPSC.
-Oversight of all other types of partnership is the responsibility of SASQCs. - 4.2 Oversight of validation service collaborative provision is delegated to ACPSC. - 4.3 Oversight of online learning delivered in partnership with Wiley is delegated both to SASQCs and to the Cross-School Standards and Quality Sub-Committee (X-SASQC).
-X-SASQC retains oversight of the provision as a whole, whilst SASQCs retain responsibility for oversight of the individual courses. - 4.4 Oversight of higher education apprenticeships is delegated to the Apprenticeship Portfolio Sub-Committee (ApSC) and to SASQCs. - 4.5 The Centre for Academic Development and Quality (CADQ) contribute to academic oversight of provision delivered with others, on behalf of ASQC.
+Oversight of all other types of partnership is the responsibility of SASQCs. - 4.2 Oversight of Nottingham Trent International College Progression is delegated to the SASQCs along with the Joint Academic Advisory Board (JAAB). - 4.3 Oversight of Higher Nationals delivered under licence with Pearson is delegate to the Mansfield Standards and Quality Sub-Committee (MSQSC). - 4.4 Oversight of validation service collaborative provision is delegated to AcaPSC. - 4.5 Oversight of online learning delivered in partnership with Wiley is delegated both to SASQCs and to the Cross-School Standards and Quality Sub-Committee (X-SASQC).
+X-SASQC retains oversight of the provision as a whole, whilst SASQCs retain responsibility for oversight of the individual courses. - 4.6 Oversight of higher education apprenticeships is delegated to the Apprenticeship Portfolio Sub-Committee (ApSC) and to SASQCs.
+School oversight may be delegated to the School Apprenticeships Sub-Committees on behalf of SASQCs. - 4.7 The Centre for Academic Development and Quality (CADQ) contribute to academic oversight of provision delivered with others, on behalf of ASQC.